formulanano/nanocar-builder-web/GOVERNANCE.md

-# Formula Nano Builder Governance
+# Nanocar-Builder Governance

-Formula Nano Builder is an open source project that depends on contributions from the community.
+Nanocar-Builder is an open source project that depends on contributions from the community.

 ## Overview

 Formula Nano houses projects related to nano technology.
-Our mission on Formula Nano Builder is to create scientific tool for building and simulating molacular cars.
+Our mission on Nanocar-Builder is to create scientific tool for building and simulating molacular cars.
 We value an open, collaborative, and diverse community where anyone can join in discussions, learn from one another, and contribute to the project.
 This document describes how we govern ourselves, how decisions are made, and how someone could engage with the project.